From Fragmentation to Scalable Performance: Rebuilding a Bank’s Operating Model in a few months

 PHASE 5 — Disciplined Execution and Time-Bound Delivery

-The mandate was clearly positioned as time-bound from day one.
+The mandate was deliberately structured as time-bound from day one.

 To ensure momentum and delivery discipline, dozens of processes were touched and redesigned.
 Progress was reviewed monthly within management.
 Achievements and open issues were tracked transparently.
 Priorities were continuously rebalanced based on business impact.
 Ownership was steadily transferred into the line organization.